Rochambeau bomb plot: Background

 World War I broke out in August 1914.
 While the United States was initially neutral in the conflict, one of its biggest immigrant groups was German-speaking parts of Imperial Germany and Austro-Hungarian Empire.
 Some of these German immigrants were angered by American trade to Germany's enemies the Allies or Entente Powers.
-One of the plotters said he was inspired by the McNamara brother's 1910 Los Angeles Times bombing terrorist attack and that he wanted “to do something to help the fatherland.”
+One of the plotters said he was inspired by the McNamara brother's Los Angeles Times bombing and that he wanted “to do something to help the fatherland.”